-I’m kicking off the unofficial start of summer with a whole week of new popsicle recipes, tips, useful links, and DAILY GIVEAWAYS.
+I’m kicking off the unofficial start of summer with a whole week of new popsicle recipes, tips, and useful links!
 Homemade popsicles are so incredibly versatile I need an entire week to explore all the reasons why you NEED these in your life this summer.
-I’m dedicating each day this week to a different kind of popsicle, and today it’s chocolate covered pops, probably my favorite of all.
+I’m dedicating each day this week to a different kind of popsicle, and today it’s these amazing dutch cocoa popsicles with vanilla bean magic shell, probably my favorite of all.
 These luscious bars fall on decadent end of the popsicle spectrum, the best end, if you ask me.

 The fudge bar itself is so good it can stand alone, if you want to skip the coating.
 It’s got a deep rich chocolate flavor, almost bittersweet, and it’s super creamy.
 Kind of a fudgesicle on steroids.
 Chocolate steroids.